How To Write an Email that Sells! 12 Proven Tips

 5. Shorten Sentences

-• Using strong nouns and verbs rather than adjectives and adverbs
+• Strong nouns and verbs instead of adjectives

 6. Use Sub-Headings